Available with Spatial Analyst license.

 Exercise caution when specifying a cell size finer than that of the input raster datasets.
 No new data is created; cells are interpolated using nearest neighbor resampling, so the result can only be as precise as the coarsest input.

-The Mask environment is used to identify those cell locations that will be included when performing an analysis.
-All input cells that fall outside the mask are assigned the NoData value in the result.
-A mask can be a raster or a feature dataset.
+The Mask environment is used to identify those locations that will be included when performing an operation.

-The following are the three primary things that influence which raster storage environments are supported when a tool is executed:
+There are three primary things that influence which Raster Storage environments are supported when a tool is executed:

-- Raster format—Generally, there is a difference between which raster storage environments are supported when the output is an Esri grid versus the other supported raster formats, such as file geodatabase or TIFF rasters.
+Generally, there is a difference between which raster storage environments are supported when the output is an Esri Grid versus the other supported raster formats, such as File geodatabase or TIFF rasters.

-- Data type—Whether an output is integer or floating point can determine whether a particular raster storage environment is supported or not.
+Whether an output is integer or floating point can determine whether a particular raster storage envioronment is supported or not.

 Each tool reference has an Environments section near the bottom of the page.
 All of the environments that can be supported by the tool will be listed here.
-Note that this list is inclusive of all outputs from a tool, including those that are optional.
+Note that this list is inclusive of all outputs from a tool, including the optional ones.
 For example, consider the Cost Distance tool, whose primary output is a floating-point raster.
 While floating-point rasters do not support the Compression environment setting, there is an optional output backlink raster, which is integer.
-Since integer rasters for certain formats can support Compression, this environment will be present in the supported environments list.
+Since integer rasters for certain formats can support Compression, this enviorment will be present in the supported environments list.
 This is an important detail to understand when assessing these environments.

-The following sections provide more detail on each of the raster storage environments.
+The following sections provide more details on each of the Raster Storage environments.